rhochmayr/lilypad-local-stack/README.md

 ssh -i lambda.pem ubuntu@<ip-address>
 ```

-You can choose between a local Lilypad development environment with or without a private Docker registry.
+You can choose between a local Lilypad development environment with or without a local Docker registry.

 #### With local Docker registry
 This option allows you to host your own Docker images for module building purposes.
 You can use the `lilypad-local-stack.sh` setup to include the registry in the setup.